olebole/irafdoc/doc/rv.fxcor.rst

   velocity corrections (see help for <b>keywpars</b>), the corrections are computed and possibly recorded in the image header (see below for a full explanation of the computed velocities).
-If the value of the heliocentric velocity is returned as INDEF, the user may use the <tt>'v'</tt>
+If the value of the heliocentric velocity is returned as INDEF, the user may use the <span style="font-family: monospace;">'v'</span>
   keystroke to see the full results of the correlation, including errors which occured causing the corrections to not be done.
   </p>